BCATML's Annual Celebrating Languages Conference

 The "Personal" Factor

 Students loved the 1-on-1 nature.
-They felt less "judged" by the AI when they made a mistake in French than they did when speaking in front of their peers.
+They felt less "judged" by the AI when they made a mistake.

 We were transparent about AI hallucinations.
-Students were tasked with finding "stupid" or confusing answers from the bot.
+Students were tasked with finding "stupid" answers.
 This turned a technical flaw into a lesson in critical thinking.
-They learned that the AI is a co-pilot, not the captain.

 The "Tutoring" Gap: Enhancing Equity

-Many students reported that the AI reduced their need for after-school tutoring.
-For school administrators and parents, this is a massive win for equity, providing high-quality support to students who might not be able to afford private help.
+Many students reported that the AI reduced their need for after-school tutoring, providing high-quality support to all.

-One of the most successful parts of this program was the creative final task.
-I asked students to write a 300-word essay titled: "If I Could Redesign Our AI Agent..."
-Their suggestions weren't just about better grammar; they wanted more "personality," better avatars, and more culturally authentic slang.
-This proved to me that language learning is, at its heart, a social and emotional endeavor.
-The students didn't want a perfect dictionary; they wanted a companion that felt "real."
+One of the most successful parts was the creative final task: "If I Could Redesign Our AI Agent..."
+Students wanted more personality, better avatars, and culturally authentic slang.
+They didn't want a perfect dictionary; they wanted a companion that felt "real."

 73%